A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who’s actually getting zero-dollar plans?

-• Age – Older people are more likely to have zero-premium plans available to them.
+• Age – Older people are more likely to have zero-premium plans available to them, because their subsidies are larger and can cover a larger share of the cost of plans priced below the benchmark plan.

 • Location – Being in an area where full-price premiums are higher than average (just like being older, this results in larger subsidies, which are more likely to fully cover the cost of at least one available plan), and